 Scalpay: Last of the Fishermen

 Growing up I heard much about Scalpay: my Scottish family was from there, my father was born there, and he and his family left when he was five.
-To me the island was like a fairy tale, an unknown land, far away on a distant planet with stories of crofts, religion and fishing.
+To me the island was like a fairy tale, an unknown land, far away in the distance, with stories of crofts, religion and fishing.

-David often speaks of the ‘herring fever’.
+My uncle David often speaks of the ‘herring fever’.
 When he speaks of its decline you can see the loss in his eyes.
 He looks back fondly on those days, the community, the way of life.
-Today at 70 he still operates a small boat fishing for prawns.
+Today in his 70s he still operates a small boat fishing for prawns.
 He has talked about giving it up, there are no more prawns, they too have left.
 Yet he still goes out.